bpassos-zz/git-commands/README.md

 # Apply the stash and then immediately drop it from your stack
 $ git stash pop

-# You can pop a especific stash by informing its number
+# 'Release' a particular stash from your list of stashes
 $ git stash pop stash@{stash_number}

 # List all stashes